 Every cluster has more than 3500 Namenodes.

-3. Manhattan NoSQL Eventually Consistent Data Store
+3. Manhattan: A NoSQL Eventually Consistent Data Store

 Manhattan is a real-time multi-tenant scalable distributed database used at Twitter to serve millions of queries per second with really low latency being highly available.